 - Pastel: From the genius minds behind restaurant Fantôme, Pastel offers a gastronomic menu made with the best products from our terroir, in a colourful decor.

 - Club Chasse & Pêche: The dark walls and low lights bring the perfect balance with the white table cloths, where generous and delicious plates of fish and meat will be served.
 This romantic and intimate destination is perfect to celebrate something special.

 For the casual eaters

-- Elena: Eat homemade pizza and pasta, sip great wines, enjoy the energetic vibe.
+- Elena: Eat homemade pizza and pasta, sip great natural wines, enjoy the energetic vibe and fantastic service.

 - Satay Brothers: A lively spot perfect for groups.
 The lakhsa soup and buns will take you straight to heaven.

 - Rita: Similar to Elena, Rita offers homemade pizza and pasta, alongside antipasti and vegetables.